 What is Nuclear Medicine?

 Nuclear Medicine is a safe, painless process in which small amounts of radioactive materials, called radiopharmaceuticals, are ingested by the patient.
 These radiopharmaceuticals are attracted to specific organs, bones, or tissues, which in turn are detected by special types of cameras.
-Nuclear Medicine imaging offers early detection and is used in the diagnosis, management, and treatment of serious disease, which may result in a more successful prognosis.
+Nuclear Medicine imaging offers early detection and is used in the diagnosis, management, and treatment of serious diseases, which may result in a more successful prognosis.

 Nuclear medicine images can assist the physician in diagnosing diseases.
 Tumors, infections, and other disorders can be detected by evaluating organ function.